#

 Both hold prominence in cultural attire; however, distinct differences exist between them.
 Yet, they share commonalities that make them truly unique as well.

 As you explore this intricate fabric tapestry, comprised of long-held traditions and style elements, a better comprehension of these garments is unveiled.
-When you shop online for authentic Indian clothing, their importance is further made evident.
-These pieces include Kurtis for women’s wear and Kurtas for men‘s outfits.
+When you shop online for authentic Indian clothes, their importance is further made evident.
+These pieces include Kurtis for women’s wear and Kurtas for men outfits.

 Differences in Material and Design